melikeiremguler/unsplash-client/README.md

  ## Use of Linter

- `ESLint-plugin-React` was used in the project.
- It has been used for a static code analysis used to mark programming errors, errors, formal errors, and suspicious structures.
+ `ESLint-plugin-React` was used in the project. https://www.npmjs.com/package/eslint-plugin-react It has been used for a static code analysis used to mark programming errors, formal errors, and suspicious structures.